22veda/OpenCv/README.md

 ## Python Scripts

-Folders.py: This script helps in retrieving the number of folders in your directories.
+folders.py: This script helps in retrieving the number of folders in your directories.
+You can store them in csv file by importing the csv module.